SubC4i/SalesforceDX-VSCode/Setup Salesforce IDE for Sandbox in VSCode.md

     ~~~

 ## 5) Retrieve Metadata
-- Right-click on package.xml and select `SFDX: Retrieve Source in Manifest from Org`
+- In project folder `manifest`, right-click on file `package.xml` and select `SFDX: Retrieve Source in Manifest from Org`

 ## 6) Enable Auto-Push/Compile Code on Save
 - In project folder `.vscode`, open file `settings.json` and add the following lines: